nycjv321/har-capture-dashboard/Readme.md

 # Har Capture Dashboard

-This node.js acts as a ui for har data.
+This app provides a fancy ui for har data (e.g. filting based on performance timings data, exporting filtering data, charts, etc..).
 Charts and fancy tables to come.

 ## Built using